AdobeDocs/experience-manager-cloud-service.en/help/forms/adobe-sign-integration-adaptive-forms.md

       > * It is recommended not to change URLs of the **[!UICONTROL OAuth URL]** and **[!UICONTROL Access token URL]**
       > * Keep the **Create Adobe Acrobat Sign Configuration** page open.
 Do not close it.
 You can retrieve **Client Id** and **Client Secret** after configuring OAuth settings for the [!DNL Adobe Acrobat Sign] application as described in upcoming steps.
       > * Go to **[!UICONTROL Acrobat Sign API]** > **[!UICONTROL API Information]** > **[!UICONTROL REST API Methods Documentation]** > **[!UICONTROL OAuth Access Token]** to get information related to the shard for the [!DNL Adobe Acrobat Sign] application from your [!DNL Adobe Acrobat Sign] developer account.

-1. The **[!UICONTROL OAuth URL]** field includes the Adobe Sign database shard.
-The field contains the default URL.
-Do not change the URL.

-1. The **[!UICONTROL Access token URL]** field includes the Adobe Sign database shard.
-The field contains the default URL.
-Do not change the URL.

 1. Use the credentials shared by  Adobe Acrobat Sign for Government Solution representative ([Adobe Professional Services team member]) in the previous section as [**[!UICONTROL Client ID]** and **[!UICONTROL Client Secret]**].

 1. Select the **[!UICONTROL Enable Adobe Acrobat Sign for attachments]** option to append files attached to an Adaptive Form to the corresponding [!DNL Adobe Acrobat Sign] document sent for signing.